matchavez/sphinx-markdown/sphinx_install.md

 #### Step 0 - Pre-reqs

-Assume a full install of 16.04 LTS Ubuntu, and internet connectivity.
+Assume a full install of 16.04 LTS Ubuntu, if a VM minimum 25gb hd, and internet connectivity.
 Must have sudo rights.

 ### Installation